techgirldiaries/theia/docs/QUICK_TEMPLATES.md

 **16-Phase Pipeline Visualisation** shows sequential, parallel and convergent phases as they are processed.

-**Real-Time Status Tracker** displays live metrics including the current phase status, average phase duration, throughput in phases per minute, and phase completion progress.
+**Real-Time Status Tracker** displays live metrics including the current phase status, average phase duration, throughput in phases per minute and phase completion progress.

 **Multi-Agent Progress Visualisation** shows the status of each MARAG agent (TIRA, RCRA, HPRA, ERRA and BARA), including consensus convergence, agreement rates and weighted scoring.